WCOH (FM): Station silenced

-On August 8, 2005, WDBA suddenly went off the air at 10am.
+On August 8, 2005, WDBA suddenly went off the air at 10 a.m.
 Engineers found that the trunk tower feeder line that ran the audio signal from the transmitter to the tower in Sandy Township had been destroyed by an apparent vandal, who damaged the line with a series of shotgun blasts.
 Though the gunshots alone weren't successful in taking WDBA off the air at that point, enough damage was done to allow water to seep into the line over a period of time and short the line out.
 The shots were believed to have been fired into the line sometime before June 2.

-WDBA remained off the air for 18 days while the line was replaced.
+WDBA remained off the air for eighteen days while the line was replaced.
 The special line had to be physically built by a cable company in order to meet FCC RF leakage limit standards.
-The station finally returned to the air at 5:45PM on Friday, August 26.
+The station finally returned to the air at 5:45 p.m. on Friday, August 26.
 No arrests were made in connection with the vandalism.